 Why is a business consultant or a business coach critical to the success of a business?

 Having spent over 8 figure budgets on hiring consultants, I know that consultant can add significant value or act as a sinkhole where money disappears.
 There seems to be no middle ground here, as its always either very good or very bad.
-With many success stories of hiring consultants, I would like to share my approach on identifying and managing to consultants who can add value to your business.
+With many success stories of hiring consultants, I would like to share my approach on identifying the right consultants and managing them, thereby adding significant value to your business.

 Given that we are a business consulting firm focused on small and mid-sized business, I would like to highlight that this article shares more of my thinking behind starting Mindful Solutions but is not intended to act as a business pitch.
 This is more like how I would go about choosing one if I had the need today